aquesidilly/Movie-App/readme.md

 *Typography
 The main heading on all pages and in the expanded materialize collapsible element headings use the 'PT Serif' font while the rest of the websites content uses the 'Play' font.

-*Imagery
+* Imagery
-A background image will be used on all pages displaying a map of Ireland, this image was taken from mapswire.
+A background image will be used on all pages displaying vegetation, this image was taken from goggle .

-The website logo was created using online software from the website Canva.

-The home page image of the bride and motorbike burnouts is property of Debbie Harkin. - Permission was granted to use the image.

-The second home page image of the three biker meet is property of Connor Meehan. - Permission to use this was given.

 # Differences to Design
 After meeting with the client, Gareth G half way through the project, some of the Design was changed as it did not meet expectations.
 The colour scheme for the Website and fonts were changed as per the clients request.